KeyStarr/AlgoDsStudy/README.md

 actually crack it.
 This is a very important challenge for me (coming of age, really), so, heh, let's see how this turns out.

 Thanks for stopping by, and may the HashMap be with you.

+P.S.
+This code is not representative of how I do production, cause with leetcode problems there's almost no requirement of maintainability.
+Expect some intentionally messy stuff :) *(but no true spaghetti, I promise. even though I love to eat spaghetti)*